 - Click here to access the Notice of Special General Meeting, including an annexure of proposed key changes.

-- Click here to access the current GPSA Constitution.
+- Click here to access the former GPSA Constitution.

 - Click here to access a ‘marked up’ version of the Constitution highlighting the proposed changes.